“Hello… Can I sit here?” Samir asked pointing at the seat right across Sumer who had his head buried in a book.

 “Common people cannot talk in empty space, Sumer.
 They need some face.
 Some humanoid to talk to.
 Their grievances.
 Their needs and aspirations.
 They need to be in front of someone.”

 “Makes sense.
 But, in the end, aren’t they talking to the universe?
 The God.
 One entity.
 Also, my teachers always taught me that there is no such thing as “faith in God”.
 Faith is God.
-If you have faith in something; faith in being good, gaining knowledge, helping others; that becomes your God.
+If you have faith in something; faith in being good, learning, helping others; that becomes your God.
 You talk to him.
 He will listen.
 Why do you need different arms to humanity? “

 “It’s not that simple.
 They are told that a particular God will give them better results than others.”